vjoel/tupelo/README.md

 What is a tuple?
 ----------------

 A tuple is the unit of information in a tuplespace.
 It is immutable in the context of the tuplespace -- you can write a tuple into the space and you can read or take one from the space, but you cannot update a tuple within a space.
-A tuples does not have an identity other than the data it is made from.
+A tuple does not have an identity other than the data it contains.

 A tuple is either an array: